rintran720/react-native-redux-typescript/README.md

 ## 3. Navigation

 To control screen views and register screens in you app.
-Update `RootNavigation` if you want to change the root nativation of whole application.
+Update `RootNavigation` if you want to change the root navigation of whole application.
 Please check document at [React Navigation](https://reactnavigation.org/).
-Recommended add UI provider in here.

 ## 4. Types